The Latest: CDC leader: Masks, vaccination could halt surge

 — White House strongly considering requiring vaccinations for federal employees

-— CDC changes course on indoor masks in some parts of the US
+— CDC recommends indoor masks in parts of US with surging cases

-— Tokyo governor urges younger people to get vaccinated to slow area's virus surge
+— Tokyo governor urges younger people to get vaccinated to slow virus

 — Find more AP coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/hub/coronavirus-vaccine